blockchain-certificates-web/blockchain-certificates-web.github.io/guide/receipt.md

 ### `anchors` (array, required)

-how the proof is anchored to the blockchain
+How the proof is anchored to the blockchain.

 The object is an array with all elements of the type `object`.